Data Sources in Immuta

 Data Source User Roles

 There are various roles users and groups can play relating to each data source.
-These roles are managed though the Members tab of the Data Source.
+These roles are managed through the Members tab of the Data Source.
 They include

 - Owners: Those who create and manage new data sources and their users, documentation, Data Dictionaries, and queries.
 They are also capable of ingesting data into their data sources as well as adding ingest users (if their data source is object-backed).